kubrickfr/avsc-wiki/API.md

     exchanging buffers, objects `{id, payload}` will be written and expected.
     This can be used to implement custom transport encodings.
   + `scope` {String} Scope used to multiplex messages accross a shared connection.
-There should be at most one emitter or listener per scope on a single stateful transport.
-Matching emitter/listener pairs should have matching scopes.
+There should be at most one channel per scope on a single stateful transport.
+Matching channel pairs (client and server) should have matching scopes.
 Scoping isn't supported on stateless transports.

 Generate a channel for this server.
 This channel can be used to respond to